djpri/spooky-surprise/story/README.md

 -->

 Then, the Markdown body is the narrative text.
 If the text contains the token `PLAYERNAME`, the generator will output a function node that replaces all `PLAYERNAME` instances at runtime.

+Images
+- Store images in `src/assets/images/background`.
+In node metadata, set `imagePath` to the filename (e.g., `lantern.jpg`).
+The generator copies from assets to `public/backgrounds/` and rewrites the path for runtime.

 Key rules:
 - If `key` is omitted, the key is derived from the file path (safe, unique).